 When used responsibly, a credit card can be a beneficial financial tool.
-Making regular credit card payments can help bolster your credit rating, and some credit cards even offer airline miles or cash rewards for purchases.
+Making regular credit card payments can help improve your credit rating, and some credit cards even offer airline miles or cash rewards for purchases.
 But if credit card spending gets out of control, monthly payments and accumulated interest can become a problem.
-To avoid common credit card pitfalls, use these tips for when to use a credit card.

-Use the credit card as a budgeting tool.
+- Use the credit card as a budgeting tool.
 If you feel confident that you can use a credit card responsibly and pay off the balance every month, try using it as a budgeting tool.
 By making all of your purchases with your credit card, you can see exactly how much you’ve spent at the end of every month.
-This should only be done if you’ are confident that you can pay off the balance each month; to make sure your credit card spending doesn’t get out of hand, never charge more to your card than you have saved in your bank account.
+Of course, you should only do this if you’re confident you can pay off the balance each month.
+To make sure your credit card spending doesn’t get out of hand, never charge more to your card than you have saved in your bank account.

-Use a rewards card.
+- Use a rewards card.
 If you’re using a credit card for most or all of your purchases, make sure to find a card that offers rewards.
-Not only will you avoid paying interest on your purchases if you pay off the balance every month, but also by using a reward card, you can earn cash back rewards, or rack up airline miles, retail points, etc.
+Not only will you avoid paying interest on your purchases if you pay off the balance every month, you’ll also earn rewards such as cash, airline miles or retail points.

-Don’t exceed 30% of your total credit limit.
+- Don’t exceed 30% of your total credit limit.
 One way to keep your credit score healthy is to make regular monthly payments on time.
 Another is to keep your credit utilization ratio under 30%.
 The credit utilization ratio is the percentage of total available credit that you’re using.
-For example, if you have a Visa credit card with a limit of $1,000, you should keep your balance under $300.
+For example, if you have a credit card with a limit of $1,000, you should keep your balance under $300.
 But remember that the ratio applies to the sum all of your cards.
-So if credit card number one has a $3,000 limit, and you have a balance of $3,000, and credit card number two has a limit of $7,000, but carries no balance, you’re right at the 30% utilization mark ($3,000 of an available $10,000).
+So if one credit card has a $3,000 limit and a $3,000 balance, and a second credit card has a limit of $7,000 with no balance, you’re right at the 30% utilization mark ($3,000 of an available $10,000).